In recognition of National Equal Pay Day, I introduced legislation that will help close the gender pay gap in San Francisco.

 Studies have shown that when women are required to disclose past salary information as part of the application and salary negotiation process that they often end up at a significant disadvantage.
 Employers should pay everyone the same salary based on their qualifications and the job, not their past salary.

 I'm proud to push for hiring practices that bring us closer to equal pay for all.
-Join me in supporting this important legislation.
+Join me in supporting this important legislation, and let the Board of Supervisors know before they vote on Tuesday, June 27.

 Will you take action and sign the petition to close the pay gap?
 Add your name now >>